AlibabaCloudDocs/smartag/intl.en-US/API Reference/SAG instances/UpdateSmartAccessGatewayVersion.md

 # UpdateSmartAccessGatewayVersion

-You can call this operation to upgrade a Smart Access Gateway \(SAG\) instance to a later version.
+Upgrades an SAG instance to a later version.

 ## Debugging